Stocksbridge Fire Brigade

 In 1925 the crew consisted of: Captain E. Berwick, Lancaster Road, Sub-Captain L. Charlesworth, Pothouse Lane and Firemen Sam.
 Allott, Common Piece; Wm.
 Chaffey, Haywoods Park; W.H.
 Crownshaw, Bracken Moor; Wilfred Donkersley, Bracken Moor; Leonard Evans, Haywoods Park; Harvey Hague, Coronation Road; Hy.
 Mustill, Shay Road; Hy.
 Sampson, Bolsterstone; Walter Tingle, Hunshelf Terrace.

-Click on a photograph to enlarge it.
+Click on a photograph for more information

 The Sheffield Daily Telegraph (23 June 1925) reported that the Sheffield Fire Brigade had just taken over the supervision of the Stocksbridge Brigade, and these two photographs show the Brigade giving a demonstration.
 However Mr. Truman from the Council wrote to the paper and said that this was inaccurate.
 The Sheffield Brigade had taken responsibility for the “works and houses” of Fox’s but not the district in general.
 He wrote, “Stocksbridge has an efficient and capable Fire Brigade which has done excellent work in the extinguishment of fires in the district, and it is in the public interest that it should be widely known that the Stocksbridge Fire Brigade and not the Sheffield Fire Brigade is responsible for dealing with fires within the urban district.”
 It would appear that lessons had not been learnt after the fire at Fox’s in 1923; Fox’s must have agreed to pay for the services of the Sheffield brigade, but the council did not opt to pay for this level of protection for the general population.

-The Brigade eventually acquired a specially built Merryweather appliance, which the crew nicknamed “Daisy”.
+The Brigade eventually acquired a specially built Merryweather appliance, which the crew nicknamed “Daisy.”
 However, they still had to cling on to it for dear life, and it was open to the elements.
 Perhaps this is the appliance that was being demonstrated in the above two photos.
 The Stocksbridge brigade had definitely acquired it before 1930, as it appears in a photo of the men taken in this year, below.

 The crew had a further accident on their engine in 1930 when, en route to a fire at Alderman's Head with two engines, the axle on one of them broke, and the men had a lucky escape.
 Wilfred, who was injured in the accident of 1921, may well have been on this engine too.
 A series of delays meant that much damage was done to the ancient farm; with no telephone, a man rode on horseback to Stocksbridge to summon the brigade, then the axle on one of the engines broke, and then when the men got to the farm, tenanted by Mr. Robert Rennie, the brigade were unable to get the engine near the house, so all they could do was to stop the fire spreading to the adjacent farm buildings by operating a bucket chain using water from a pond.
 The kitchen and other living rooms and bedrooms were completely burnt out.
 The original farm was erected in 1673, and was at one time used for the sale of cattle in the Penistone area.

-* One Saturday night in October 1936, Chaffey and the other men were called out to a stack fire at Deepcar, and he was unable to light the lamps, thus leaving several parts of Stocksbridge, including the shopping area, in the dark.
+Fireman Chaffey was the local lamplighter.
+One Saturday night in October 1936, he and the other men were called out to a stack fire at Deepcar, and he was unable to light the lamps, thus leaving several parts of Stocksbridge, including the shopping area, in the dark.
 In all, 60 lamps in Shay House, Victoria Street, Low Lane [Victoria Road] and Manchester Road (from the Wesley Chapel to the Friendship Hotel) district remained unlighted for periods ranging from two to three and a half hours, from five o’clock onwards.
 The Brigade didn't return until about 7 p.m.
 The lamp lighter who lit the lamps in the northern area had already lit his lamps, and was out with his wife when he noticed the absence of lights in the centre of the town.
 He returned on duty, much to the relief of pedestrians.
 He managed to light all but five lamps, which were in rather remote places.